-Influencer marketing is one of the fastest growing online industries, expected to hit the $10 billion mark by 2020.
+Influencer marketing is one of the fastest-growing online industries.
 About 72% of brands appear to be dedicating a large portion of their marketing budgets to influencers and you should too.

 The average influencer appears to be earning between $30k to $100k per year.
 And there are super successful influencers who are making $250k for a single post!
 However, don’t let this scare you.
-There’s still an opportunity to make most of your budget.
+There’s still an opportunity to make the most of your budget.
 You only need to find the right influencer, who’s perfect for your business and target audience.

 This, however, is easier said than done.
 There are a number of influencers out there but they may not all be right for you.

 First Understand Your Own Target Audience

-You must understand your own target audience before you can move to select an influencer.
+You must understand your own target audience before you can move to selecting an influencer.

 It is a lengthy but very important process.
 You must know where to find your audience so that you can identify the right influencer.

 A single influencer may not be effective for your entire audience.
 Hence, you may have to hire the services of multiple influencers to reach every corner.

-Without much ado, let’s have a look at five things to pay attention to when finding the perfect influencer:
+Without much ado, let’s have a look at five easy steps you can take to find the perfect influencer for your brand.